Paragraphs

 Exciting Opportunities

-Students are provided with extensive opportunities for exchange and international experience.
+Students benefit from extensive opportunities for exchange and international experience.
 They may also opt for a second degree through the pathway programmes, which may enable them to practice law in both countries after the completion of the two degrees.

 University of Hong Kong library